Don’t Blame Ivanka and Jared, They Were Observing Shabbat

 Ten days into the Trump administration, Ivanka Trump and Jared Kushner have already let America down.
-Despite claims that they would advocate for climate change and peace in the Middle East, so far their only visible contribution to the Trump White House was an Instagram post that showed them decked out in evening wear as those affected by the immigration ban were detained in airports across the country.
-The internet derided the photo as the social media equivalent of Marie Antoinette’s “let them eat cake.”
+Despite claims that they would advocate for climate change and peace in the Middle East, so far their only visible contribution to the Trump White House has been an Instagram post that showed them decked out in eveningwear, as those affected by the immigration ban were detained in airports across the country.
+The internet derided the photo as the social-media equivalent of Marie Antoinette’s “let them eat cake.”

 Kushner also appears to have already endured the physical toll of the job.
 He has become pale, the source noted.
 His body language and his demeanor toward Trump had changed, and he had lost a noticeable amount of weight from his already slight frame in just a week.